BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ### About Screen Refreshing

 Refreshing the display of the script positions your terminal's cursor at the very bottom of the script.<br />
-However, if you are using Windows Terminal on Windows 10 or 11, this issue is somewhat resolved because the terminal sticks to the top of the page by scrolling there initially.<br />
+However, if you are using Windows Terminal, this issue is somewhat resolved because the view sticks to the top of the page by scrolling there initially.<br />
 I would recommend using [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) for an optimal experience.

 ## Tips and Tricks